theonethread/falkor-commander/readme.md

 --example-task "##debug #V #a10 ##key key-value positional-value ## extra-value"
 ```

-This will be parsed by [minimist](https://www.npmjs.com/package/minimist "Visit") after transformation, and passed to the specific tasks' `run` method as:
+This will be parsed by [minimist](https://www.npmjs.com/package/minimist "Visit") after transformation, and passed to the specific task's `run` method as:

 ```javascript
 const argv = {